 Additionally, Katheryne spent 18 years in the Seattle area working in Education.
 And though she began her career as an Adjunct Germanics Professor, Katheryne moved into Secondary Education as both an Educator and Educator-Administrator.

-She has an MA in Germanics and additional certifications/degrees in: Education (Special Education, German, History, International Baccalaureate), Protocol (German and American), and Human Resource Management (SHRM-CP).
+She has an MA in Germanics and recently defended her dissertation “Are you the REAL Deal: The Art and Science of Human Capital Due Diligence” to earn her MBA.
+She also holds certifications/degrees in: Education (Special Education, German, History, International Baccalaureate), Protocol (German and American), and Human Resource Management (SHRM-CP).
 Katheryne and her husband, an Autism Specialist for the DC Public Schools, reside in Arlington, VA.

 Board Member since 2016